 Keeping a good tire pressure is important for safety and vehicle’s performance as they are your main weapon when driving on the road.
 For some drivers, tires are the last thing that they check.
 Ideally, you should be checking your tire condition and pressure frequently.
 Make sure that they are properly inflated.
 Also, take a moment to look if there are bulges and cracks on your tires.

 Not looking for road hazards

 Some motorists do not look at the possible road hazards whilst driving.
 This is not a good driving practice as you will find it difficult to respond to road dangers.
 You should be scanning the road all the time and leave ample ‘space cushion’ on all sides of your vehicle.

 Not turning your headlights on

 It is a common mistake that drivers do.
 These headlights are designed to provide maximum road visibility, especially at night.
-It is used to improve visibility during bad weather condition.
-Make sure that your head lights are working properly and clean.
+It is used to improve visibility during bad weather conditions.
+Make sure that your headlights are working properly and clean.

 It is understandable that sometimes you make driving mistakes.
 But following the tips mentioned above will give you safe and free-flowing driving experience.

 TAGS: Truck Driving School Brisbane, Most Common Driving Faults, Drivers Licence Safe Tips